Frequently Asked Questions (FAQ's):

 *Some insurance plans allow you to access “Out of Network” benefits, in which case I can provide you with a form which you can submit to your insurance company to try and receive reimbursement.

-If you are allowed access to "Out of Network" benefits, the amount you are reimbursed will vary according to your specific insurance plan.
-I recommend calling the number on the back of your insurance card to find out what your specific plan’s policy is for "Out of Network" mental health providers.
+I recommend calling the number on the back of your insurance card to find out what your specific plan’s policy and reimbursement rate is for "Out of Network" mental health providers.

 Who do you work with?